uit-no-old/elixir-excelerate/authorization-server.md

 ### OAuth 2.0 Token Introspection (draft-ietf-oatuh-introspection-10)
-While OAuth 2.0 Bearer Token Usage (RFC-6750) defines how a Client can make authorized requests to a Resource Server on behalf of a Resource Owner using a Bearer token it does not define how the Resource Server should validate the Bearer token and decide if the request is authorized.
+While OAuth 2.0 Bearer Token Usage (RFC-6750) defines how a Client can make authorized requests to a Resource Server on behalf of a Resource Owner using a Bearer token, it does not define how the Resource Server should validate the Bearer token and decide if the request is authorized.
 The *OAuth 2.0 Token Introspection* (IETF working draft) defines a method for inspecting a token.